Tailenders (podcast)

-Tailenders (also known as Trailfinders) is a podcast and sometime BBC radio show which is nominally centered around the world of cricket.
-The show is presented by BBC Radio 1 DJ Greg James with ex-Maccabees guitarist Felix White and England international cricketer James Anderson.
+Tailenders (also known as Trailfinders) is a podcast and sometime BBC Radio show which is nominally centered around the world of cricket.
+The show is presented by BBC Radio 1 DJ Greg James with Maccabees guitarist Felix White and former England international cricketer James Anderson.
 After its hundredth episode Esquire magazine called it “a phenomenon”, and it has also been labelled “one of the most successful in the country”, and “funny and entertaining” by The Guardian.
-It has been named in the podcasts of the week by The Week, and The Radio Times, as well as recommended in the i (newspaper), and Time Out.
-The Times included Tailenders in their ‘25 best podcasts of 2022’.
+It has been named in the podcasts of the week by The Week, and The Radio Times, as well as recommended in the i, and Time Out.
+The Times included Tailenders in their "25 best podcasts of 2022".